Monthly ETF Commentary

 Harvest Tech Achievers Growth & Income ETF

 HTA uses covered calls to generate income while remaining positioned to capture growth potential in leading tech names.
+The ETF is scheduled to be rebalanced during the month of October.

-Outlook AI-driven tech demand continues | Equal weight can help to avoid over concentration I HTA is positioned in large-cap tech leaders and writes call options to support steady income.
+Outlook | AI-driven tech demand continues | Equal weight can help to avoid over concentration I HTA is positioned in large-cap tech leaders and writes call options to support steady income.

 Harvest Equal Weight Global Utilities Income ETF

-Outside of the volatility witnessed in April, 2025 has been a very positive one for Utilities stocks.
-Two of the more important factors influencing Utilities in August included:
+HUTL posted another positive return in September, but lagged a bit to the broader Utilities benchmark, which seems to have been helped by greater exposure to the more cyclical renewable power generation companies.
+Outside of the volatility witnessed in April, the year 2025 has been a very positive one for Utilities stocks.
+Some of the more important factors, both pushing and pulling on Utilities in September included:

-• The AI boom continues, which highlights growing electricity demand, offering a medium-term tailwind for the sector.
+- The AI boom continues, which highlights growing electricity demand, offering a medium-term tailwind for the sector.

 HUTL’s portfolio of 30 top utility, telecom, and pipeline companies offers a balance of defensive income generation while capturing potential upside.
 The portfolio is supported by a covered call overlay to boost monthly cash flows.
-The ETF was reconstituted with Edison International and Verizon positions exited with their yields entering the top 10th percentile – they were replaced by the next largest names in the universe, Tele2 AB and BCE Inc.

-Outlook | HUTL is well-positioned in uncertain markets and for AI energy demand tailwinds I Can provide steady cash flows amidst broader macro uncertainty I HUTL remains a leading utility ETF in Canada.
+Outlook | HUTL is well-positioned in uncertain markets and for AI energy demand tailwinds I Can provide steady cash flow amidst broader macro uncertainty I HUTL remains a leading utility ETF in Canada.

 Harvest Global REIT Leaders Income ETF

-Outlook | Global REITs face headwinds from rate uncertainty and trade tensions | HGR’s diversified tenant and lease exposure offers resilience I HGR is positioned to benefit from exposure to growth themes like data warehouses & online shopping trends with industrial warehouses globally.
+Outlook | Global REITs face headwinds from rate concerns and macro uncertainty | HGR’s diversified tenant and lease exposure offers resilience I HGR is positioned to benefit from exposure to growth themes like data warehouses & online shopping trends with industrial warehouses globally.

 Harvest Energy Leaders Plus Income ETF

 HPF continues to balance exposure to large-cap energy names with a covered call strategy to generate income.
+The ETF will be rebalanced and reconstituted in October.

 Outlook | Oil markets face macro and supply-side instability | HPF retains quality energy names aligned with long-term capital discipline and yield strength.